JOTTMEDIA/jottmedia.github.io/content/en/blog/hashtags-auf-instagram.md

 Firstly, of course, in Instagram posts.
 Here you can insert your hashtags at the bottom of the captions, the same applies to
 Instagram reels.
 If you click on the hashtag, you will land on an overview page in both cases.
-You can also add hashtags in your story as well.
+You can add hashtags in your story as well.

 ## **How many hashtags should I use?**